citp/privacy-policy-historical/s/se/set/setgame.com.md

-> *The following text is extracted and transformed from the setgame.com privacy policy that was archived on 2016-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161226233338id_/http%3A//setgame.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the setgame.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606005937id_/http%3A//setgame.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | America's Favorite Card Games®

 Your privacy is important to us.
 At Set Enterprises, Inc., we value your privacy and have made it our policy to provide a secure online environment and to provide online content that requires minimal collection of information from our visitors.
 We have adopted an Online Privacy Policy ("Privacy Policy") that guides how we collect, store and use information you provide us online.

+### Submission of any form on our site constitutes acceptance of the [Mollom privacy policy](https://www.mollom.com/web-service-privacy-policy).

-**Children**
+### **Children**

 We take seriously our responsibility to our many young consumers.
 Our website has been designed to be accessible, safe for kids of all ages, and to adhere to all applicable laws and regulations.
 Children under the age of 13 and their parents should review the section of this policy called "Note to Parents About Children's Privacy" which discusses the special steps we take for young children who visit our site.